Automattic/jetpack/tests/e2e/README.md

 }
 ```

-Since most of Puppeteer functionality is `async`, and JavaScript constructors are not - we should initialize pages with `init()` static method: `await BlockEditorPage.init( page )` to make sure we would wait for `expectedSele
+Since most of Puppeteer functionality is `async`, and JavaScript constructors are not - we should initialize pages with `init()` static method: `await BlockEditorPage.init( page )` to make sure we would wait for `expectedSelector` to become visible.

+## CI Configuration

+The heart of CI infrastructure is a [`setup-e2e-travis.sh`](./bin/setup-e2e-travis.sh) script.
+This script doing a few things:

+- Installs and launches `ngrok` which is tunneling `localhost:80` to the public domain
+- Installs and sets-up the `nginx`
+- Installs and sets-up WordPress installation
+- Activates Jetpack plugin

+You disable e2e tests in Travis by setting Travis env variable `RUN_E2E` to false (or just removing it completely) in on project's [settings page](https://travis-ci.org/Automattic/jetpack/settings).
+To re-enable them - just set it to `true`